The Premier Jewish Gap Year Program

 Kivunim is on and off the beaten path.
 We see the major sites wherever we go, but we also study and visit places the typical tourist will never see.
 Our fully accredited academic courses build cultural awareness and literacy by exploring world religions, art and musical cultures, histories and traditions, together with the Jewish experience within all of them.
 We meet some of the most distinguished thinkers, writers, artists, musicians, political & religious leaders both in Israel and in the countries of our annual travels.

-Through our Social Responsibility program we dedicate a significant portion of each week in Israel to giving back and making a difference.
-We study and see first-hand the challenges to many in Israeli society and consider how our contribution can make a difference.
+Through our Social Responsibility program we dedicate a significant portion of our year in Israel to giving back and making a difference.
+We study and see first-hand the challenges faced by many in Israeli society and consider how our actions can make a difference.
 Our program builds character and fosters a commitment to bring more kindness and compassion to the world.

 S T U D E N T T E S T I M O N I A L S